antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 # EXAMPLE 1 Tohoku

 In this brief guide we describe the instructions to install all the necessary components to run ANTI-FASc and a practical example.
-All the instructions have been tested on the OS Ubuntu20.04
+All the instructions have been tested on the OS Ubuntu20.04.
+The procedure consists of 4 phases: Installation, Preprocess, Rupture Areas and Slip Distribution, Postprocess

 - INSTALLATION: